dropseed/nextrelease/README.md

         next_branch: nextrelease  # default
 ```

+Notes:

+- If you haven't tagged/released anything yet, any version strings in your files should be "0.0.0".
-You could also run this on a `schedule` instead of every commit to main/master,
-but you run the risk of creating a release that doesn't factor in the latest commits.
+- You could also run this on a `schedule` instead of every commit to main/master, but you run the risk of creating a release that doesn't factor in the latest commits.